 Seung Wan is a first year Ph.D. student in Health Informatics at Indiana University, working with Dr. Christina Chung.
 His research focuses on Personal Informatics and Human-Computer Interaction.
 He is particularly interested in compiling contextual data and intervention technology during disrupted events.
-He earned her Bachelor’s degree in Photography from Chung-Ang University and Master’s degree in Art and Technology from Sogang University where he affiliated with Dr. Jusub Kim in Creative Computing group.
+He earned his Bachelor’s degree in Photography from Chung-Ang University and Master’s degree in Art and Technology from Sogang University where he affiliated with Dr. Jusub Kim in Creative Computing group.

 Phoebe Martinez is a first-year PhD student in Health Informatics at Indiana University.
 She is currently working with Professor James Clawson in the Healthcare Journey Lab researching women’s pregnancy.
 She is particularly interested in the intersection between technology and how it can be used to help with different health and social aspects.
 She earned her Bachelor’s degree in Computer Science and Psychology from DePauw University and looks forward to her new adventures at IU.

 Aswati is a first year PhD student in Health Informatics at Indiana University.
 Her interest lies in using human centered methods to inform the design of technologies which complement wellness and healthy behavior for the long term.
 She is especially interested in how social interactions and conversations surrounding food can be leveraged to support healthy eating habits.
 At present, she is working with Dr. Christina Chung in researching the communication of eating habits amongst remote intergenerational families.
 Prior to starting her PhD, she completed her Masters in Human Computer Interaction & Design from Indiana University.